About the fall of Constantinople and 7 strategies to survive in times of changes

 Anna Yablonskaya died at the peak of her career, having just written her best, most incisive text – the play Pagans.

-“The Word and the Thing” is an educational theatrical serial about the famous writers, their relations with the material world and their attachments to the certain things.
+“The Word and the Thing” is an educational theatrical serial about famous writers, their relationships to the material world, and their attachments to the certain things.

 The Russian human rights defenders’ alphabet: helping the desperate from A to Z.

-There are five novellas reinterpreting the Ancient Greek myths in this fifth performance directed by Elena Gremina.
+Five novellas reinterpret Ancient Greek mythology in this fifth performance created by director and playwright Elena Gremina.

 A diary from Lugansk sent to Teatr.doc by an ordinary citizen of the city tells about the events of the past two years;